Supported on Android & iOS.

 Troubleshooting

-When exporting Screen State data, you may see consecutive entries with the same State (e.g., two “False” values).
+When exporting Screen State data, you may see consecutive entries with the same state (e.g., two false values) or the same lock_state (e.g., two locked values).
 This occurs due to app lifecycle events in mobile operating systems.

-For the purpose of data analysis, you can simply discard consecutive records with duplicate states and only use the first reported state.
+For the purpose of data analysis, you can simply discard consecutive records with duplicate state or lock_state and only use the first record from those duplicates.